confluentinc/ksql/docs/developer-guide/create-a-stream.md

 is serialized in a key format that ksqlDB supports, you can specify the key in the column list of the CREATE STREAM statement.

-ksqlDB requires keys to have been serialized using {{ site.ak }}'s own serializers or compatible serializers.
+ksqlDB requires keys to be serialized using {{ site.ak }}'s own serializers or compatible serializers.
 For supported data types, see the [`KAFKA` format](./serialization.md#kafka).
-If the data in your {{ site.ak }} topics does not have a suitable key format, see [Key Requirements](syntax-reference.md#key-requirements).
+If the data in your {{ site.ak }} topics doesn't have a suitable key format, see [Key Requirements](syntax-reference.md#key-requirements).

 For example, the {{ site.ak }}  message key of the `pageviews` topic is a `BIGINT` containing the